angelshih7/boggle-buddies/RESEARCH/SKELETON_RESEARCH_DRM.md

 Furthermore, I research the structure that is recommended for these.

 ### Motivation
-Trying to understand and develop the needed walking skeleton for sp$
+Trying to understand and develop the needed walking skeleton for sprint.

 ### Time Spent
 1 Hour